-Due to the restrictions that Blundell Park has our designated wheelchair point is in the Main Stand which is used by both Home and Away fans.
-We have 22 wheelchair bays and 30 seats for helpers, these need to be pre-booked by contacting GTFC directly on 01472 605050.
+Our designated wheelchair point for Home fans is in the Main Stand.
+We have 22 wheelchair bays and 30 seats for carers.
+We have 20 wheelchair bays and 20 seats for carers in the Osmond Stand for Visiting fans.
+These need to be pre-booked by contacting GTFC directly on 01472 605050.

 Each disabled fan in receipt of High Rate DLA/Enhanced PIP is entitled to one carer free.
 The disabled toilet is also located in this area and is unfortunately the only toilet in Blundell Park with disabled access.